Nelson0314/NBA-predictor/Project_Report.md

 ## I. Motivation
 ### Slide 1: Introduction
-- **Overview**: Predicting NBA player prop outcomes (PTS, AST, REB).
+- **Overview**: Exploring the predictability of NBA player props (PTS, AST, REB).
-- **The Challenge**: NBA performance is highly volatile, influenced by matchups, fatigue, and individual shooting fluctuations.
+- **The Challenge**: NBA performance is notably volatile.
+Can we identify patterns amidst matchups and individual fluctuations?
-- **Project Goal**: Leverage both historical statistics and spatial shot metadata to beat professional betting lines.
+- **Project Goal**: Investigating whether a deep learning approach can potentially find an edge over professional betting lines.

-### Slide 2: Why Multimodal?
+### Slide 2: Hypothesizing the Value of Multimodal Data
-- **Statistical Limits**: Traditional box scores lack spatial context (where are they shooting?).
+- **Potential Statistical Limits**: Do traditional box scores lack sufficient context for accurate prediction?
-- **Spatial Insights**: Shot heatmaps reveal player tendencies/efficiency not captured in simple averages.
+- **Spatial Hypotheses**: We hypothesize that shot heatmaps might reveal tendencies/efficiency hidden from simple averages.
-- **Fusion Approach**: Combining temporal sequences (Transformer) with spatial history (CNN).
+- **Proposed Fusion**: Exploring a multimodal approach that combines temporal sequences (Transformer) with spatial history (CNN).

 ---